Cross country running: Australia

 Cross country running is organized at the state level by the athletics association for each state.
-In Queensland this Queensland Athletics.
-In the Masters category (over 30), this is organized by Australian Masters Athletics.
-Brisbane will host the Australian Masters Nationals Championships, 21–24 April 2011 with the Cross Country hosted by Thompson Estate and Eastern Suburbs Athletics.
+In Queensland, it is organized by Queensland Athletics.
+In the Masters category, which includes runners over 30, this is organized by Australian Masters Athletics.
+There is also the Australian Masters Nationals Championships.

-The cross country season in Brisbane is usually March – September.
-During the season there is usually one race each week in a different park, generally organized and hosted by one of the participating clubs.
-Photos of such events can be found here.
+The cross country season in Brisbane is usually March–September.
+During the season, there is usually one race each week in a different park, generally organized and hosted by one of the participating clubs.

 Canada

 Cross country running is a far-reaching sport in Canada.
 In middle school, races are more serious and are divided by grade and gender.
-In high school, the races are far-reaching and tend to be the main talent pool (especially at the senior level) for university- or national-level runners.
+In high school, the races are far-reaching and tend to be the main talent pool, especially at the senior level, for university or national-level runners.
 At the university level, the sport is administered by Canadian Interuniversity Sport.

 India

 National Championship is held every year by Athletics Federation of India.
 Nagaland hosted 56th National cross country Championship.
 It was held along with South Asian Cross country championship which was held by South Asian Athletics Federation.
 Last edition edition was held in Indira Gandhi Stadium, Kohima.
-Himalayan Adventure Challange is another extreme cross country race held in Himalayan mountain slopes.
+Himalayan Adventure Challenge is another extreme cross country race held in Himalayan mountain slopes.